 Getting rid of radon gas as quickly as possible is important for the health of everyone living in a residence, regardless of age.
 However, because children are in a heightened state of growing in which their bodies are developing at a much higher rate than adults, their lungs are particularly vulnerable.
 Furthermore, recent studies have shown that the higher breathing rates and more quickly dividing cells in children lead them to be more susceptible than adults to radon-induced cancer.
 These results and others highlight why radon testing and radon mitigation is so important if your family includes children of any age.

-Radon-Rid Offers Professional and Accurate Radon Testing and Remediation
+Radon-Rid, LLC Offers Professional and Accurate Radon Testing and Inspection

 Homeowners, especially those with children, should get radon testing performed in their homes.
-For professional radon testing, Radon-Rid is a trusted name in Pennsylvania.
+For professional radon testing, Radon-Rid, LLC is a trusted name in Pennsylvania.
 Our specially trained technicians perform accurate testing, and when necessary, they will recommend the best method of remediation for the home.
-Contact Radon-Rid today for more information.
+Contact Radon-Rid, LLC today for more information.

 PA HIC Cert. # PA047660C